 Assertion A3 has been detected to be false.
-This is a compile-time, or abstract incorrectness symptom, indicating that the program does not satisfy the specification given because the predicate partition will not be called in the right way.
-At this point diagnosis should start in order to detect the cause of the error.
-The obvious thing to do is to check the calls to partition and inspect their arguments.
+This is a (compile-time, or abstract) incorrectness symptom, indicating that the program does not satisfy the (partial) specification given because the predicate partition will not be called in the right way.
+At this point, (possibly abstract) diagnosis should start in order to detect the cause of the error.
+The obvious thing to do is to check the calls to partition and inspect its arguments.
 By doing this, the user could easily detect that in the definition of qsort, partition is called with the second and third arguments reversed.
 By correcting this bug we obtain the following definition of qsort:

-With this new version of the program, we proceed to perform compiletime checking of the assertions once more.
-While doing this we get an error message of the form:
+With this new version of the program, we proceed to perform compile-time checking of the assertions once more.
+This time, the obtained status of assertions is as follows: